 Diplomas and Certificates will be dated according to the following schedule based on completion of all academic requirements.

 Students will be notified if graduation requirements have not been met.
 The university assumes no obligation to include in the graduation program those candidates who failed to comply with this procedure.
 Diplomas and certificates are issued from the Registrar’s office (651-962-6700) approximately 6-8 weeks after graduation.
 Degrees are posted to transcripts approximately four weeks after the end of the term (mid-January, mid-June, mid-September).

 GPS Student Handbook - Policies (PDF file)

-Beginning August 1, 2007, all graduate students registered for 9 or more credits will be required to enter their health insurance information through UST's Murphy Online.
-This site will provide you with the UST-Sponsored health insurance information and the ability to purchase the health insurance plan online.
+Beginning August 1, 2007, all graduate students registered for 9 or more credits will be required to enter their health insurance information through St. Thomas' Murphy Online.
+This site will provide you with the University of St. Thomas -Sponsored health insurance information and the ability to purchase the health insurance plan online.